FloriPro/BetterMapCleanUp/ReadMe.md

   - `tags` to identify special information about the point point. (`{"tags": {"<tag>": "<value>"}}`)
-    - `roomId: boolean` to link the point to a room in the building.
+    - `room: boolean` to link the point to a room in the building (uses the rName. as seen in "rooms/latlng/\<floorid\>").
     - `private: boolean` to mark the point as private or private.
+    - `outside: boolean` to mark the point as outside.
   - A point can also include a `levelChange` property.
 This allows you to define stairs, elevators, or other transitions between floors.point. (`{"levelChange": [{levelId:"<level>", pointId: "<id>", "direction": "[up/down]"}]}`)
     - there is also a `levelChangeTodo: boolean` property that can be used to mark points that need to be defined later.